jcortell68/theiasandbox/myext/README.md

 extension, use F5 or CTRL-F5, respectively.
 This will launch another instance of VS Code that has the extsension loaded.
 Hit CTRL-SHIFT-P to bring up the command palette, then select _Hello World_

+## What this demonstrates

+This adds a menu item to "editor/lineNumber/context".
+The menu doesn't show up when you right click where the red breakpoint circle appear.
+It shows up there in VS Code.
+Instead it shows up in its own menu that appear when you click right of that area.